jeantessier/book-reviews/node_graphql_federation/README.md

 }
 ```

-It will return both users and all the books and reviews, because each one is
+It will return both users and all the books, because each one is related to at
-related to at least one of these words.
+least one of these words.

 #### Looking Up a Specific Entity